 Although the Missouri Department of Conservation advises that fumigants and repellents “are not recommended because none are known to be effective," the Humane Society states that “commercial repellents that promise to repel squirrels will also repel chipmunks.”
 Some squirrel repellents include (Note: Follow all manufacturer safety warnings when using any repellent product):

 - Thiram applied to plant bulbs, stems or bark

 - Moth balls or flakes (Naphthalene) placed around gardens

 - Commercial products containing thiram, bitrex, nicotine sulfate, methyl nonyl ketone crystals and polybutene applied to plants that are not to be eaten by humans; applications may need to be repeated because rain and watering can wash them away

 - To make a homemade chipmunk repellent, mix together:

 - 1 gallon water

-Chipmunks are ground feeders, so they are attracted to the spilled seed of bird feeders.
-So, to keep chipmunks away from bird feeders:
+Chipmunks are ground feeders and are attracted to seed spilled from bird feeders.
+To help keep them away from bird feeders:

 - Regularly clean up spilled seed.